AnaFuentesRodriguez/juniperus-segmentation-cnn-bias/notebooks/README.md

 # Notebooks
-Preprocessing, training and evaluation notebooks used in the project.
+Preprocessing data and training and evaluation notebooks used in the project.